microsoft/EdgeML/pytorch/examples/Bonsai/README.md

 Non-Zeros: 4156.0 Model Size: 31.703125 KB hasSparse: True
 ```

-usps10 directory will now have a consolidated results file called `TFBonsaiResults.txt` and a directory `TFBonsaiResults` with the corresponding models with each run of the code on the usps10 dataset
+usps10 directory will now have a consolidated results file called `PyTorchBonsaiResults.txt` and a directory `PyTorchBonsaiResults` with the corresponding models with each run of the code on the usps10 dataset

 ## Byte Quantization (Q) for model compression
 If you wish to quantize the generated model to use byte quantized integers use `quantizeBonsaiModels.py`.
 Usage Instructions: